thurpe/sendgrid/README.md

 A simple SMTP Bulk Email sender written in php for Sendgrid users.
 Simply open the sendgrid.php file and replace 'API-KEY' with yours i.e the one generated from your SendGrid Account.
 When uploading email contacts, do ensure that the emails are separated with commas only.

+Take a look at screenshot.

 NO SPACES.
 Enjoy 👌